What are the differences between Autism and Mental Retardation?

 In a Nutshell

 Autism is NOT an Intellectual Disability.
-Deficits in Intellectual ability are not a part of criteria diagnosis of Autism and have never been.
-Autism show delays in developing Adaptive capacity, which presents an uneven trajectory in language, communication, and emotional states.
+Deficits in Intellectual ability are not a part of the criteria for diagnosis of Autism and have never been.
+Autism delays developing Adaptive capacity, which presents an uneven trajectory in language, communication, and emotional states.
 In this case, development is not static.

-Mental Retardation (Intellectual Disability) is the disorder that assumes challenges in children's intellectual ability to learn.
-Conversely, this not equate to an inability to learn.
+Mental Retardation (Intellectual Disability) is a disorder that challenges children's intellectual ability to learn.
+Conversely, this does not equate to an inability to understand.

 Meaning and characteristics of Mental Retardation (Intellectual Disability)

 Mental Retardation, also known as Intellectual Disability, is a generalized neurodevelopmental disorder characterized by significantly impaired intellectual and adaptive functioning.
-It is defined by an IQ under 70, in addition to deficits in two or more adaptive behaviors that affect everyday, general living.
+It is defined by an IQ under 70 and deficits in two or more adaptive behaviors that affect everyday, general living.

 Adaptive skills are the skills needed for daily life.
-These skills include the ability to speak a language and understand words, lack of communication, use of community resources, health, self-care, and social skills, and functional academic skills (reading, writing, and arithmetic).
+These skills include speaking a language and understanding words, lack of communication, community resources, health, self-care, social skills, and functional academic skills (reading, writing, and arithmetic).

 A child is generally diagnosed with mental retardation before the age of 18.
-Family members suspect intellectual and developmental delays when a child enters milestones at a slower rate.
+Family members suspect intellectual and developmental delays when a child enters milestones slower.
 For example, a child may be more reluctant to develop motor skills than other children his age.
-He may take longer than usual to go over.
+As a result, he may take longer than usual to go over.

 According to the slow development of motor skills, a child with mental retardation may be hesitant to develop language and daily living skills.
-He may be incapable of brushing his teeth or eat by himself.
+For example, he may be incapable of brushing his teeth or eating alone.
 He may also start talking much later than other children his age.